melodykramer/melodykramer.github.io/_pages/about.md

 Hello, I'm Mel.

-I'm a librarian and journalist working at the intersection of product, technology, and audience-facing teams.
-I help people and organizations do meaningful, impactful work in publics (media, libraries and archives, civic tech, .gov) infused with a sense of joy.
+I'm a librarian and journalist.
+I currently work at [ProPublica](https://www.propublica.org/), where I lead efforts around building products and tools for engagement and crowdsourcing efforts to fuel journalism in the public interest.

 Recently, I've: